 Loan Guarantee means the Recipient's use of the CMF Award to support an agreement to indemnify the holder of a loan for all or a portion of the unpaid principal balance in case of default by the borrower.
-The proceeds of the loan that is guaranteed with the CMF Award must be used for Affordable Housing Activities and/or Economic Development Activities; Loan Loss Reserves means proceeds from the CMF Award that the Recipient will set aside in the form of cash reserves, or through accounting-based accrual reserves, to cover losses on loans, accounts, and notes receivable for Affordable Housing Activities and/or Economic Development Activities, or for related purposes that the CDFI Fund deems appropriate; Low-Income means, in the case of owner-occupied or rental Housing units, having income at 80 percent or below of the area median income, adjusted for Family size, as determined by HUD, except that HUD may establish income ceilings higher or lower than 80 percent of the median for the area on the basis of HUD findings that such variations are necessary because of prevailing levels of construction costs or fair market rents, or unusually high or low Family incomes; Low-Income Area (or LIA) means a census tract in which the median family income does not exceed 80 percent of the area median family income.
-With respect to a census tract located within a Metropolitan Area, the median family income or the national Metropolitan Area median family income or the national Metropolitan Area median family income shall be at or below 80 percent of the statewide Non-Metropolitan Area median family income or the national Non-Metropolitan Area median family income or the national Non-Metropolitan Area median family income, whichever is greater;
+The proceeds of the loan that is guaranteed with the CMF Award must be used for Affordable Housing Activities and/or Economic Development Activities;

+Loan Loss Reserves means proceeds from the CMF Award that the Recipient will set aside in the form of cash reserves, or through accounting-based accrual reserves, to cover losses on loans, accounts, and notes receivable for Affordable Housing Activities and/or Economic Development Activities, or for related purposes that the CDFI Fund deems appropriate;

+Low-Income means, in the case of owner-occupied or rental Housing units, having income at 80 percent or below of the area median income, adjusted for Family size, as determined by HUD, except that HUD may establish income ceilings higher or lower than 80 percent of the median for the area on the basis of HUD findings that such variations are necessary because of prevailing levels of construction costs or fair market rents, or unusually high or low Family incomes;

+Low-Income Area (or LIA) means a census tract in which the median family income does not exceed 80 percent of the area median family income.
+With respect to a census tract located within a Metropolitan Area, the median family income shall be at or below 80 percent of the Metropolitan Area median family income or the national Metropolitan Area median family income, whichever is greater.
+In the case of a census tract located outside of a Metropolitan Area, the median family income shall be at or below 80 percent of the statewide Non-Metropolitan Area median family income or the national Non-Metropolitan Area median family income, whichever is greater;

 Low Income Housing Tax Credits (or LIHTCs) means credits against income tax under section 42 of the Internal Revenue Code of 1986, as amended, 26 U.S.C.
+42;

-42; Metropolitan Area means an area designated as such by the Office of Management and Budget pursuant to 44 U.S.C.
+Metropolitan Area means an area designated as such by the Office of Management and Budget pursuant to 44 U.S.C.
 3504(e) and 31 U.S.C.
 1104(d) and Executive Order 10253 (3 CFR, 1949-1953 Comp., p.
 758), as amended, and as made available by the CDFI Fund for a specific Application funding round;